openssl/openssl/CONTRIBUTING.md

     with a specific release without having to sift through the higher noise ratio in git-log.

- 8. Guidelines how to integrate error output of new crypto library modules can be found in [crypto/err/README.md](crypto/err/README.md).
+ 8. Guidelines on how to integrate error output of new crypto library modules can be found in [crypto/err/README.md](crypto/err/README.md).